OACDesigns/bitcoin-sound-visualiser/README.md

 ###How to
 run `composer update` to download the required packages and then simply navigate to the `public` folder and start a simple server with `php -S localhost:80`.
 You can now access the app in your browser at [http://localhost](http://localhost)

+###
+This branch has version of the app as created at the 2014 Blocktrail Hackathon, Amsterdam.